Raffaello/symbols/README.md

 |> a = 1
 $eval> :solver
 $solver> x+a=1, x
-$|> x = 0
+|> x = 0

 ```

-NOTE: if the symbol is defined but it will be solve for it, its numerical value will be ignored.
+NOTE: if the symbol is defined but it will be solve for, its numerical value will be ignored.

 > TODO: use rational numbers (GMP) instead of `double`
 > TODO: add complex numbers and solutions